adriangb/community/rfcs/20200902-pickle-for-keras.md

     return load_model(temp_ram_location)
 ```

+This almost exactly mirrors the PyTorch
+implementation of Pickle support in [pytorch#9184]
+as mentioned in "[Pickle isn't slow, it's a protocol]."
-Small augmentations to TensorFlow's IO module would be required, as discussed in [tensorflow#39609].
+In addition, small augmentations to TensorFlow's IO module will be required (as discussed in [tensorflow#39609]).

-By wrapping the pickled object within a `Numpy` array, pickling will support
+By wrapping the pickled object within a Numpy array, pickling will support
 pickle protocol 5 for zero-copy pickling.
 This provides an immediate
 performance improvement for many use cases.
-This almost exactly mirrors the PyTorch
-implementation of Pickle support in [pytorch#9184]
-as mentioned in "[Pickle isn't slow, it's a protocol]."

 [pytorch#9184]:https://github.com/pytorch/pytorch/pull/9184